University of Pittsburgh School of Medicine: Resources

 The Health Sciences Library System (HSLS) supports the educational, research, clinical, and service activities of the health sciences community of the University of Pittsburgh and the University of Pittsburgh Medical Center (UPMC) through development and provision of innovative information resources and services.
 The Health Library System serves as a regional medical library for the Middle Atlantic region of the National Network of Libraries of Medicine, which makes it one of only eight institutions in the nation serving as a regional medical library for the United States National Library of Medicine.

 Falk Library of Health Sciences serves as the flagship of the HSLS, with a wide-ranging collection of biomedical and health-related journals and monographs, as well as a specialized collection of rare and historical materials.
 The HSLS staff includes 25.75 FTE faculty librarians and 23.6 FTE paraprofessional and technical staff.
 The HSLS serves more than 55,000 primary clients, including health sciences faculty, staff, students, residents, and employees of UPMC hospitals.

 PittMed magazine is the school's quarterly magazine, produced by the Office of University Communications.
 It has been in publication since 2000.

 PittMed highlights the current research at the School of Medicine and showcases the achievements of its doctors and alumni.
 Each issue contains several feature stories, brief informative clips, and an alumni news section.
 PittMed is free and available to all School of Medicine students and alumni, as well as anyone who requests a copy or subscription.

 Scaife Hall

 Originally residing in Pennsylvania Hall and Allen Hall, ground was broken on a new School of Medicine building on June 28, 1954 and it opened in 1956.
 Construction of the building, designed by the architectural firm Schmidt, Garden and Erickson, was interrupted by a fire in June, 1955 that destroyed girders and concrete work.
 The School of Medicine began relocating to the facility from Pennsylvania and Allen halls in the fall of 1955.
 The ten-story structure's original construction costs were $15 million ($ million today).
 By 1958, the building received its current moniker in honor of one of the school's primary benefactors.
 The building is attached to UPMC Presbyterian Hospital and contains classrooms, lecture halls, laboratories, and the Falk Library of the Health Sciences.
+In 2023, seven-story addition to the west wing of Scaife Hall was completed.